 Absolute and Relative Changes in Life Expectancy and Lifespan Disparity

-Contrasting the changing levels of e0 and e† from Figure 2 suggests that in periods of stagnation and mortality upheavals similar levels of e0 do not correspond to similar levels in e†.
+Contrasting the changing levels of e0 and e† from Fig. 2 suggests that in periods of stagnation and mortality upheavals, similar levels of e0 do not correspond to similar levels in e†.
 Therefore, we analyzed the direction and magnitude of change in the two measures.

 Figure 3 depicts absolute and relative yearly changes (first differences) in e0 and e† for males by period.
-The periods are grouped by the changes in life expectancy trends depicted in Figure 2: stagnation from 1960 to 1980, improvements from 1980 to 1987, deterioration from 1987-1994, divergence from 1994-2000, and convergence over the period 2000-2010.
-If a negative relationship existed between e0 and e†, changes would concentrate in the top left and bottom right quadrants.
-If points fell in the top right and bottom left quadrants, the relationship was positive.
-We focus on the latter changes and quantify their frequency in three different time periods relating to overall mortality trends.
-Grey dots correspond to a negative association between life expectancy and life disparity (e.g. increases in e0 with decreases in e†), while red dots correspond to a positive association (e.g. increases in e0 with increases in e†).
-Since Russia is both the largest country included in the analysis and the country with the most volatile mortality trends, we marked its points in dark blue.
-Absolute changes (top panel) are easy to interpret since they reflect the changes in life expectancy and life disparity measured in years.
-However, since the maximum value of e0 is much higher than the maximum value of e†, it is not surprising that changes vary more strongly on the e0 axis than the e† axis.
-Therefore, it is also important to analyze changes in both measures in relative terms (bottom panel).
-This allows us to quantify the intensity of such changes.
+The periods are grouped by the changes in life expectancy trends depicted in Fig. 2: stagnation from 1960 to 1980, improvements from 1980 to 1987, deterioration from 1987 to 1994, divergence from 1994 to 2000, and convergence over the period 2000–2010.
+If a negative relationship existed between e0 and e†, changes would concentrate in the top-left and bottom-right quadrants.
+If points fell in the top-right and bottom-left quadrants, the relationship was positive.
+We focus on the latter changes and quantify their frequency in three different periods relating to overall mortality trends.
+Gray dots correspond to a negative association between life expectancy and life disparity (e.g., increases in e0 with decreases in e†), and red dots correspond to a positive association (e.g., increases in e0 with increases in e†).
+Because Russia is both the largest country included in the analysis and the country with the most volatile mortality trends, we marked its points in dark blue.
+Absolute changes (top panel) are easy to interpret because they reflect the changes in life expectancy and life disparity measured in years.
+However, because the maximum value of e0 is much higher than the maximum value of e†, it is not surprising that changes vary more strongly on the e0 axis than the e† axis.
+Therefore, it is also important to analyze changes in both measures in relative terms (bottom panel), which allows us to quantify the intensity of such changes.

+[place Figure 3 about here]

-During 1960-1980, almost one-third of the yearly changes in mortality resulted in e0 decreases and decreases in e†, in both males (35.5 %, 95 % CI [29.1,41.8] ) and females (32.7 [26.5,38.9]).
-These were mostly small changes corresponding to less than one year of life.
-Conversely, 20.0 % [14.7,25.3] (males) and 24.6 % [18.9,30.2] (females) of e0 increases corresponded to e† increase.
-This means that, by adding both quadrants, the measures in this period were moving in the same direction more than half of the time.
-A similar patterns was observed in the period 1980-1988.
-In 1988-1994, when most of the changes corresponded to substantial decreases in e0, the two indices moved in the same direction about a fifth of the time.
-Finally in the period 1994 onwards, characterized by mortality convergence, around a third of all points related to movements in the same direction for both measures.
+During 1960–1980, almost one-third of the yearly changes in mortality resulted in decreases in both e0 and e† for both males (35.5 %; 95 % CI = [29.1,41.8] ) and females (32.7 %; 95 % CI = [26.5,38.9]).
+These were mostly small changes, corresponding to less than one year of life.
+Conversely, 20.0 % (95 % CI = [14.7,25.3]) (for males) and 24.6 % (95 % CI = [18.9,30.2]) (for females) of e0 increases corresponded to e† increase.
+This means that when both quadrants are added, the measures in this period were moving in the same direction more than half the time.
+A similar pattern was observed in the period 1980–1988.
+In 1988–1994, when most of the changes corresponded to substantial decreases in e0, the two indices moved in the same direction approximately one-fifth of the time.
+Finally, in the period 1994 onward, characterized by mortality convergence, approximately one-third of all points related to movements in the same direction for both measures.

 Moreover, even when the two measures moved in the direction expected from a negative correlation, the magnitude of change in life expectancy did not reflect the same magnitude of change in life disparity.
-For example, Russia lost 3 years of male life expectancy (around 5 %) between 1992 and 1993, while life disparity showed a much smaller increase (less than 2.5 %).
-Most of the time, however, e† experienced larger relative changes than e0, evidenced by more movement along the horizontal than the vertical axis in the bottom panel of Figure 3.
+For example, Russia lost three years of male life expectancy (approximately 5 %) between 1992 and 1993, but life disparity showed a much smaller increase (less than 2.5 %).
+Most of the time, however, e† experienced larger relative changes than e0, as evidenced by more movement along the horizontal than the vertical axis in the bottom panel of Fig. 3.

-[Figure 3 about here]

 Age-Specific Decomposition